Sophivorus/EasyWiki/README.md

     - `get()` makes a GET request to the API
     - `post()` makes a POST request to the API
     - `find()` extracts data from the results
-- **Action methods** use the base methods to interact with the most frequent "action" modules:
+- **Shorthand methods** use the base methods to simplify frequent requests:
     - `login()`
     - `logout()`
     - `query()`